qor/i18n/README.md

 ## [Qor Support](https://github.com/qor/qor)

-[QOR](http://getqor.com) is architected from the ground up to accelerate development and deployment of Content Management Systems, E-commerce Systems, and Business Applications, and comprised of modules that abstract common features for such system.
+[QOR](http://getqor.com) is architected from the ground up to accelerate development and deployment of Content Management Systems, E-commerce Systems, and Business Applications and as such is comprised of modules that abstract common features for such systems.

-I18n could be used alone, and it works nicely with QOR, if you have requirements to manage your application's data, be sure to check QOR out!
+Although I18n can be used standalone, it works very nicely with QOR - if you have requirements to manage your application's data, be sure to check QOR out!

-To use I18n with Qor, just need to add it as resource to the admin
+To use I18n with Qor, simply add it as resource to the admin:

 ```go
  Admin.AddResource(I18n)